-Canada is full of amazing natural sites, but a visit to the city of Niagara Falls, with its views over the famous waters, can’t be beaten by any other experience in the country.
+Canada is full of amazing natural sites, but a visit to Niagara Falls, with its views of the famous waters, can’t be beaten by any other experience in the country.

 While many people associate the name of the falls with the city, there are three portions to this section of tumbling waters – Horseshoe Falls, located on the Canadian side of the border, and Bridal Falls and American Falls, located on the U.S. side of the river.